 Fieldwork/boat-work is an essential and exciting component of your degree programme and is incorporated into various modules.
-In Part 1 you will attend a 5-day Southampton-based field course during the Easter vacation (timetabled in SOES1003) and in part 2 a 7-day residential field course, currently Dale Fort in South Wales (timetabled in SOES2017).
-You will be required to attend a 14-day residential course at the end of Part 2 currently in Falmouth (timetabled in SOES3018 or SOES3040 if you are a study abroad student).
-In Part 4, MSci students have the option to take a 10-day tropical marine biology field course, currently at the Bermuda Institute of Ocean Sciences (BIOS).
+In Part 1 you will attend a 5-day Southampton-based field course during the Easter vacation (timetabled in SOES1003) and in part 2 a 7-day residential field course, currently Dale Fort in South Wales (timetabled in SOES2030).
+You will be required to attend a 14-day residential course at the end of Part 2 currently in Falmouth (timetabled in SOES3018).